Sihanoukville: Security

 Sihanoukville faces challenges related to crime, security, and safety.
 It is often the focus of scandals linked to serious organized crime, petty crime, and corruption.
 The city police, especially the traffic police, have often been shown to be corrupt and ineffective, and investigations have uncovered connections to organized crime and drug trafficking.

 Embassies and consular officials have issued cautionary statements about travel to Sihanoukville following gang disputes and several high-profile murders, rapes, and robberies as well as several unexplained deaths of foreigners.

 Russian tycoon Sergei Polonsky was deported from Cambodia in 2015 to face embezzlement charges in Russia after years spent clashing with other Russians on the streets of Sihanoukville.

 Expansion of organized crime

-Sihanoukville's casino industry expanded rapidly from the early 2010s, with new venues built to cater mostly to the growing Chinese tourist market.
+Sihanoukville is an epicenter of human trafficking and organized crime.
+Its casino industry expanded rapidly from the early 2010s, with new venues built to cater mostly to the growing Chinese tourist market.
 In the mid-2010s, online gambling operations became established, and alongside them online fraud operations.
 These industries quickly boomed, leading to a ban on online gambling in 2019, which did not eradicate illegal online operations from the city.
 A series of major raids on online crime sites occurred in 2022, and since then there has been sporadic law enforcement action against specific sites.
-The United Nations Office on Drugs and Crime has documented how as casinos in Cambodia and other countries across the region have developed, associated organized crime and money laundering have become an increasingly severe threat to the rule of law and sustainable development of the region.
+The United Nations Office on Drugs and Crime has documented how as casinos in Cambodia and other countries across the region have developed, associated organized crime, scams, and money laundering have become an increasingly severe threat to the rule of law and sustainable development of the region.